-Valuation for Solvency Purposes
+• Valuation for Solvency Purposes

-As at the valuation date the total value of Company assets is €76.8M on an IFRS basis and €71.5M on a SII basis.
-The difference in the value of assets between the two bases is fully explained by the exclusion of "Other Intangible Assets", "Deferred Tax Assets", "Deferred Acquisition Costs" and the revaluation of the "Reinsurance Recoverables".
+As at the valuation date the total value of Company assets is \in 82.6M on an IFRS basis and \in 77.2M on a SII basis.
+The total difference of \in 5.4M in the value of assets between the two bases is fully explained by the exclusion of "Other Intangible Assets", "Deferred Acquisition Costs" and the revaluation of the "Reinsurance Recoverables".